ShunichiroT/EasiGP/README.md

 #### Getting the image file

 EasiGP's ready-made images are published on [Docker Hub](https://hub.docker.com/r/shunichirot/easigp/tags) rather than distributed as downloadable files directly from GitHub - the images are several gigabytes each (over 2GB), too large for GitHub to host directly.
-That Docker Hub page shows the exact tags available for the Full and Light versions, and the exact `docker pull` command to use for each - you'll need this for the steps below, wherever you see `v1` (Full version) or `v1_light` (Light version).
+That Docker Hub page shows the exact tags available for the Full and Light versions, and the exact `docker pull` command to use for each - you'll need this for the steps below, wherever you see `<version>` (Full version) or `<version>_light` (Light version).

 - On a **local PC**, using Docker (below), you pull the image directly from that page - no separate download or `.tar` file needed at all.
 - On **HPC**, using Apptainer (below), you can often build directly from Docker Hub too, the same way - a `.tar` file is only needed as a fallback, for an HPC whose login/build environment doesn't have internet access, or if you'd simply rather transfer the image over yourself.
 See that section for exactly how to create one, if you need it.